yordanis-arencibia/anonymization-tokenization/README.md

 **Original Text:**
 ```
-My name is Yordan Arencibia,
+My name is John Doe,
-my email is yordan.arencibia@gmail.com and
+my email is john.doe@gmail.com and
 my phone number is +34 912 345 678.
 My ID is 12345678Z.
 my computer IP is 10.18.1.1 and my credit card is 4111 1111 1111 1111.
 I was born on 01/01/1985 and my SSN is 232323.